creating-diets-with-no-added-magnesium-copy.png

 In the UK most balancers are of the feed variety.
 They enable you to make up your own diet from pasture, hay (various options) and various other ingredients we will discuss below.

-• CoolCORE itself comes comes pre-combined with a number of other products - CoolCORE DIGEST, CoolCORE BOMBPROOFING, CoolCORE Mobility and WINNINGEDGE CORE 5.
-Chat to one of our advisors, try our simple online CORE Selector or, even better, fill in our Free Diet Review form.
+• CoolCORE itself comes comes pre-combined with a number of other products - CoolCORE DIGEST, CoolCORE BOMBPROOFING, and CoolCORE Mobility.
+Chat to one of our advisors, or, even better, fill in our Free Diet Review form.

-• LamiCORE was designed specifically for horses with IR, EMS and Cushing's - in other words laminitis prone animals.
-Recently it has found a great role as the 'GoTo' product for horses with the various versions of PSSM1 and PSSM2.
+• LamiCORE was designed specifically for horses prone to Laminitis.
+Recently it has found a great role as the 'GoTo' product for horses needing support for normal muscle function.
 For those super fussy about sugar and starch there is the zero calorie, pure supplement version LAM Essentials.

 So what can you make the rest of the diet up with?